ember-learn/ember-blog/content/the-ember-times-issue-174.md

 👋 Emberistas! 🐹

-Listen and be amazed about native apps and Ember 🎙️, Keep up with the latest in template linting with the tailwindcss linter and the release of ember-browser-services.
+Listen and be amazed about native apps and Ember 🎙️, Keep up with the latest in template linting with the tailwindcss linter, Release of ember-browser-services ⚙️,

 <SOME-INTRO-HERE-TO-KEEP-THEM-SUBSCRIBERS-READING>